syncfusion-content/flutter-docs/Flutter/datagrid/localization.md

 {% endhighlight %}
 {% endtabs %}

-## Localize the custom text in DataPager
+## Localize the static string in DataPager

-DataPager custom text can be localized using the `syncfusion_localizations` package and specifying `localizationsDelegates` in `MaterialApp`.
+Static strings in the datapager can be localized using the `syncfusion_localizations` package and specifying `localizationsDelegates` in `MaterialApp`.

 To use `syncfusion_localizations`, add the package as dependency to `pubspec.yaml` file.